Skip to main content

 What Closing Costs Can Texas Sellers Avoid or Minimize?

-• Price your home competitively to generate multiple offers and reduce concessions
+• Price the home right from day one to pull multiple offers and cut concessions

 How Do Texas Closing Costs Compare to Other States?

-That said, our property taxes are higher than a lot of states, and that affects your prorated tax calculations at closing.
-Areas with excellent schools like Carroll ISD or Plano ISD tend to have higher property tax rates, which shows up in your settlement statement.
+The trade-off is property taxes, which run higher than a lot of states and feed straight into your prorated tax math at closing.
+The strong-school areas, Carroll ISD or Plano ISD, tend to carry higher rates, and you’ll see that on your settlement statement.

 Frequently Asked Questions

 Q: Are Texas seller closing costs tax deductible?
-A: Some closing costs like agent commissions and advertising expenses may reduce your capital gains when selling.
-But definitely talk to a tax professional for advice specific to your situation—I’m a REALTOR, not a CPA.
-It’s not something you’ll want to guess on.
+A: Some, like agent commissions and selling expenses, can reduce the capital gain when you sell.
+But talk to a tax professional about your specific situation, I’m a REALTOR, not a CPA.
+This isn’t one to guess on.

 Q: Who pays for the home warranty in Texas real estate transactions?
 A: It depends on how the contract is negotiated.
-In competitive markets, sellers often provide a home warranty as an incentive, typically costing $400-$600 annually.
+In competitive markets, sellers often offer a home warranty as an incentive, usually $400 to $600 for the year.

 Q: Can I roll closing costs into my mortgage when selling?
-A: No—as the seller, you can’t roll your closing costs into financing.
-These expenses get paid from your sale proceeds or out of pocket.
+A: No. As the seller, your costs come out of your sale proceeds or out of pocket, they can’t be financed.

 Q: How far in advance should I budget for closing costs?
-A: Start budgeting the moment you begin thinking about selling.
-In my experience, having a clear picture of your net proceeds helps you make better decisions about timing and pricing from the very beginning.
+A: Start the moment you begin thinking about selling.
+Having a clear picture of your net proceeds early helps you make better calls on timing and price.

 Q: Do I need an attorney to close on my home sale in Texas?
-A: Texas doesn’t require attorney representation at closing.
-Most transactions close through title companies, which handle the legal protections at a lower cost.
+A: Texas doesn’t require it.
+Most sales close through a title company, which handles the legal protections at a lower cost than attorney representation.

 Kristy Purtle - Dallas REALTOR